ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/FollowPath.rst

   ====== =======

   Description
-      Mapped name of the progress checker plugin type to use, e.g. SimpleProgressChecker.
+      Mapped name of the progress checker plugin type to use, e.g. simple_progress_checker.

 :path_handler_id: